MiguelBel/AmazonWishlistToTrello/README.md

 heroku addons:open scheduler
 ```

 nd then it will open a webpage where you have to set the job and the frequency.
-You call to the job with the command `mix run synchornize.ex`
+You call to the job with the command `mix run synchronize.ex`

 The final result should look like: